BenjaminShinar/Books-Resources/README.md

   port: 8080
 ```

-the chart makes it possible to pull values from an externa source.
+the chart makes it possible to pull values from an external source.

 ```yaml
 #deployment